 Every attempt was made to tag (or "NaN-out" unusable) bad pixels that occurred during the NEOWISE survey in the image bit masks, whether they were bad ab initio and remained that way for the duration of the survey, or became transient and noisy over time (e.g., section IV.2.a.ii).
 Complete tagging of every possible bad-pixel, however, cannot be guaranteed.
 We recommend that you examine the Single-exposure intensity and bit-mask images visually before using them.
 See also section III.3.a for advice on how to use multiple (redundant) Single-exposures of the same region of sky (when available) to mitigate bad-pixels, charged-particle hits, and other image anomalies.

 The spacecraft payload electronics encoded pixels in the raw images that saturated the amplifier A/D converters on any sample-up-the-ramp read-outs, and that encoding was captured in the Single-exposure bit mask images.
 This on-board encoding, however, was not reliable during the Cryogenic and Post-cryogenic phases of the WISE mission (e.g., section VII.3.b.iv.1 in the All-Sky Explanatory Supplement), leading to many instances of mis-tagged saturation, particularly in the cores of bright sources that were expected to saturate.
-To the best of our knowledge, there are no instances of unmasked saturation in the Single-exposure products from the reactivated NEOWISE survey.
+To the best of our knowledge, saturation masking in the Single-exposure products from the reactivated NEOWISE survey was much more successful, with one exception.

 Pixel distributions (histograms of pixel values) in Single-exposures from the NEOWISE Data Release do not exhibit the "false-mode" feature as in the earlier 4-band (All-Sky) and 3-band Cryo Data Releases.
 The problem in the dynamical calibration that produced the spike in the pixel value distribution, or the "false-mode," was corrected for the 2013 Post-Cryo and AllWISE Data Releases, as described in section V.2.a of the AllWISE Explanatory Supplement.
 The same software was used to process Single-exposure images from the reactivated NEOWISE survey.
 Therefore symptoms of this feature, such as faint source flux underestimation if one were to co-add multiple Single-exposures to improve sensitivity, will not occur when using Single-exposures from the NEOWISE Data Release.